Recover Data from NAS Hard Drive

 Has your NAS hard drive failed?
 Maybe you were in the middle of an important project and nobody could access it, or maybe one of the disks failed and it had important pieces of data on it.
 Regardless, you’re stuck with a nonworking hard drive and you don’t have backups — or the backups you have are too old, incomplete, or failed as well.
 What can you do?

 Understanding the NAS Hard Drive

-NAS Hard Drives or Network Attached Storage hard drive isn’t just one drive, but may have two or more drives within it.
+NAS, or Network Attached Storage, devices don’t just have one drive, but two or more drives within them.
 You connect the NAS Drive to your Local Area Network or LAN and it has its own IP address and location to store and retrieve data from it.
 Nothing could be simpler — or more complex.

 You see, the NAS drives aren’t just hard drives.
 They also have operation systems, usually Linux, that acts as a translator between your computer and network and the drive, itself.
 The operating system runs programs that store the data in a file system that may not be compatible with your computer’s file system, and may or may not be encrypted.

 What Kind of NAS RAID Hard Drive Do You Have?

 Depending on whether the NAS RAID is high end, midlevel, or consumer often dictates what kind of RAID your NAS actually has.
 Most consumer NAS hard drives are RAID 0, which are two disks set up for fast retrieval of data.
 These hard drives do not have any redundancy built in, so data recovery needs to be done by professionals such as Gillware.
 NAS RAID 1 hard drives have a built in redundancy and the first hard disk is actually cloned by the second.
 Higher end NAS hard drives are RAID 5, which has some redundancy to prevent data loss, or RAID 10, which is fast access and has cloned disks.